Emergent social conventions and collective bias in LLM populations: Introduction

-\section{Experimental Setting}
+\subsection{Experimental Setting}

-\subsection{Background and Framework}
+\subsubsection{\textit{Background and Framework}}

 Our approach builds on Wittgenstein's general model of linguistic conventions, where repeated interactions lead to collective agreement between two players \cite{wittgenstein1958philosophical}.
 Theoretical extensions of this approach have argued that purely local interactions taking place on social networks can lead to population-wide, or `global', coordinated behavior \cite{young1993evolution,ehrlich2005evolution,skyrms2014evolution,baronchelli2018emergence}.
-Theoretical predictions for our study are based on the \emph{naming game model} of convention formation, where agents, aiming to coordinate in pairwise interactions, accumulate a memory of past plays, which they then use to "guess" the words their subsequent partners will use~\cite{steels1995self,baronchelli2006sharp}.
-Extensive numerical and analytical studies have shown how the model captures the rapid growth of universally shared social conventions in different settings~\cite{baronchelli2018emergence}.
+Predictions for our study are based on the \emph{naming game model} of convention formation, where agents, aiming to coordinate in pairwise interactions, accumulate a memory of past plays, which they then use to ``guess" the words their subsequent partners will use~\cite{steels1995self,baronchelli2006sharp}.
+Extensive numerical and analytical work has shown how the model captures the rapid growth of universally shared social conventions in different settings~\cite{baronchelli2018emergence}.
 Derived laboratory experiments involving human participants in naming games have provided the first empirical evidence for the spontaneous emergence of shared linguistic conventions~\cite{centola2015spontaneous}.
+A similar approach has confirmed these predictions by adopting more realistic input data within an application-driven setting \cite{lazaridou2016multi,michelrevisiting2023}.

 The naming game framework has also been applied to study norm change and critical mass theory, which posits that committed minorities can overturn stable social conventions once their size reaches a tipping point, or `critical mass'.
 Theoretical models suggest critical masses between 10\% and 40\% of the population~\cite{xie2011social,niu2017impact}.
 Empirical evidence from controlled social coordination experiments, which closely follow the scheme described above, supports a 25\% threshold~\cite{centola2018experimental}.
-However, real-world observations reveal a wider range, with some studies proposing 30-40\% for gender conventions in corporate leadership~\cite{kanter1977some,grey2006numbers}, and others indicating that minorities as small as 0.3\% can trigger significant linguistic and social changes~\cite{diani1992concept,gladwell2010small,amato2018dynamics,farmer2019sensitive}.
+However, real-world observations reveal a wider range, with some studies proposing 30-40\% for gender conventions in corporate leadership~\cite{kanter1977some,grey2006numbers}, and others indicating that minorities as small as 0.3\% can trigger substantial linguistic and social changes~\cite{diani1992concept,gladwell2010small,amato2018dynamics,farmer2019sensitive}.

-\subsection{Experimental Setup}
+\subsubsection{\textit{Experimental Setup}}